Port Eynon to Rhossili (Wales Coast Path) walk

 The walk does involve some light scrambling (i.e. hands needed to balance yourself in places).
 The causeway is quite rocky - wear boots!
 You must plan this walk in advance by consulting tide timetables, and do not try and beat the tide back across the causeway.
 You might not make it.
 The islands are 50m (150 feet) high, enough for a stunning view.
 On the way back, its much quicker and easier to walk around, rather than over, the middle island.

 The walk is possible only 2.5 hours either side of low tide.
-People who ignore this fact are regularly stranded and occasionally drowned - don't be one of them.
+People who ignore this fact are regularly stranded - don't be one of them.
+Do not try and cross back when the causeway is closed - wait to be rescued.

 You are requested not to climb the further island from 01-March to 31-August due to ground nesting birds